 I assume you have:

-> An angular app placed in another repo/directory than your backend API
+angular app placed in a different repo/directory than your backend API,

-> Add the following gems to your Gemfile on the backend side:
+Add the following gems to your Gemfile on the backend side:

 $ rails g devise_token_auth:install User api/auth

 This will create:

 A basic user model with a corresponding migration (you should check both the migration and the model to remove/rename stuff you don't need).